tpehrson123/hafb-cpp-fundamentals/Module2/TO2-1/README.md

 The arrays and the index parameter will be changed as the function executes.
 These are to be passed by reference.

-It returns a string.
+It `returns` a `string`.

-In the functions.h file add the function declaration.
+In the `functions.h` file add the function declaration.

-In the functions.cpp file write the implementation of this function.
+In the `functions.cpp` file write the implementation of this function.

 The function validates the data values, adds them to the parameter arrays, and increases the index parameter.
 The code is to protect the arrays from going out of bounds.